 Use APIs: Think of the APIs to all the tools your company’s been using and the data these guys have been collecting.
 You have to work on getting these all set up so you can use those email open and click stats, the information your sales team put in Pipedrive or Salesforce, the support ticket somebody submitted, etc. If you’re not an expert coder, plugins in Dataiku give you lots of possibilities to bring in external data!

-Look for open data: The Internet is full of datasets to enrich what you have with additional information.
+Look for open data: The internet is full of datasets to enrich what you have with additional information.
 For example, census data will help you add the average revenue for the district where your user lives or OpenStreetMap can show you how many coffee shops are on a given street.
 A lot of countries have open data platforms (like data.gov in the U.S.).
-If you're working on a fun project outside of work, these open data sets are also an incredible resource!

 Step 3: Explore and Clean Your Data